Are you planning to start Bethel this Spring semester? Here's what you need to know:

 When you know which loan(s) you'd like to borrow, you will need to accept or decline your offered loans through Blink [Student Services tab > Financial Aid Awards channel > select the appropriate academic year from the dropdown list].
 Click the Accept Award Offer tab.
 Decide how much of your Direct Subsidized/Unsubsidized Loan or PLUS/Private Loan Eligibility you want to borrow for the full year, and follow the instructions.
 Click Submit Decision.

 a.
-If you accept your Direct Subsidized or Unusbsidized Loan and you're a new Bethel borrower, you must complete both loan entrance counseling and a master promissory note (MPN).
-Be sure to select "Commplete Master Promissory Note" and "Complete Entrance Counseling."
-Please note--completing the "Financial Awareness Counseling" does not satisfy the loan entrance counseling requirement.
-You'll need to log in to complete entrance counseling and sign your MPN.
+If you accept your Direct Subsidized or Unsubsidized Loan and you're a new Bethel borrower, you must complete both loan entrance counseling and a master promissory note (MPN).
+Be sure to select "Complete Loan Agreement" to complete the MPN and "Complete Loan Counseling" to access the counseling session.
+These are two distinct separate steps on the website.
 Select Minnesota as the School State when completing these requirements.
+You will need reference information for two people with different U.S. addresses.

 b.
 If you accept the PLUS/Private Loan Eligibility this indicates to the Financial Aid Office that either your parent will be applying for a PLUS loan or you (the student) will be applying for a Private Loan.
 There is a separate application process for these loans.